GrantBirki/grantbirki/README.md

   🌱 I'm currently learning: Ruby and working on my OSCP
   <br>
   <br>
-  I love to build, learn, support the opensource community, and have fun along the way. ❤️:octocat:
+  I love to build, learn, support the open source community, and have fun along the way. ❤️:octocat:
   <br>
 </p>